magnussolution/magnusbilling7/wiki/en/modules/rate/rate.rst

 Initial block
 -------------

 | Minimum time in seconds to buy.
-E.g., if set to 30s and the call duration is 21s, charged for 30s.
+E.g., if set to 30s and the call duration is 21s, will be charged for 30s.